Kaduk Therapy

 "Exposure" means slowly facing the thing that makes you anxious—like touching a doorknob or not checking the stove.

-"Response Prevention" means not doing the habit that usually makes you feel better—like not washing your hands right away.
+"Response Prevention" means not doing the compulsion that usually makes you feel better—like not washing your hands right away or walking away without checking again.

 Think of it like this: You’re training your brain to be brave and showing it that you don’t need to do those OCD habits to be safe.